Snowboard guide

 Length of your snowboard

-The rule of thumb is that your board should go to your chin, but there are many other aspects that also have an impact on the length of your snowboard.
-It depends on your level and the type of board you are standing on.
+The rule of thumb is that your board should reach your chin, but there are many other aspects that also affect the length of your snowboard.
+It depends on your level and the type of board you ride.

-Below is a table for beginners who want to get better at snowboarding.
+Below is a table for beginners who want to improve their snowboarding skills.

 <40 <145 <125